 Step 2: Measure the Top of the Door Jamb

 Temporarily insert the vertical doorjamb planks into the door frame, and have a helper hold them in place.
-Measure across the top of the door frame to the inside edges of the 2 doorjamb planks.
-Mark this length on the 6-foot doorjamb plank, and cut it to size.
+Measure across the top of the door frame to the inside edges of the two doorjamb planks.
+Mark this length on the six-foot doorjamb plank, and cut it to size.

 Step 3: Fasten the 3 Sides of the Exterior Door Jamb

 Align the three sides of the door jamb into an upside-down U, so the weatherstripped edge faces toward the inside of your house.
 Before nailing them together, check with the carpenter's level and square that they form 90-degree angles.
 Use the finishing nailer, attached to its air compressor, to nail the vertical planks to the top horizontal plank.
 Drive the nails through the side planks into the top plank.

 Step 4: Insert the Door Jamb into the Door Frame

 Insert the vertical sides and top of the exterior door jamb into the door frame.
 Use the carpenter's square and level to ensure 90-degree angles as you insert small wood shims into the sides and top of the door frame.